privacysandbox/privacy-sandbox-demos/services/home/docs/demos/single-touch-event-level-report.md

 - Demo shop site will open

-4. Check Trigger Registration tab in chrome://attribution-internals
+4. Check “SourceTrigger Registration” tab in chrome://attribution-internals
 5. Go back to the shop site and click an item
 6. Click on the "ADD TO CART" button
-7. Check "Event-Level Reports" tab in chrome://attribution-internals
+7. Review “Trigger Registration” and "Event-Level Reports" tab in chrome://attribution-internals

 ### Implementation details